What is a Content Strategy?

-To break that down further, your content strategy is the foundation that guides your content marketing plan.
+To break it down, your content marketing strategy is the foundation that guides your content marketing plan.

 After all, content marketing gets 3 times more leads than paid search advertising (Content Marketing Institute, 2017).

-It ensures that the content you create can be useful in achieving business objectives and that it resonates with your audience.
+It ensures that the high quality content you create can be useful in achieving business objectives and that it resonates with your audience.

 Why is a Content Strategy Important?

 There is no disputing that online, content is king.

 The pace at which content is created and consumed keeps getting faster and is showing no signs of slowing down.